-Finland, northern European nation considered one of the ‘Nordics‘ or Nordic countries.
+Finland, northern European nation considered one of the ‘Nordics‘ meaning Nordic countries.

 Economy: Joined the Euro in 1999.
 Ran into trouble after the financial crisis of 2007-08.
 Also hit by the decline of Nokia, once Finland’s biggest company and the world’s biggest maker of mobile phones (The Economist 06th Feb 2016, p.64).

 Demographics: ‘The workforce is shrinking as an especially pronounced post-war baby boom and subsequent bust takes its toll.
 The number of Finns aged 15-64 is falling by almost 0.5% a year’ (‘Finland’s economic winter: Permafrost’, The Economist 06th Feb 2016, p.64).

 Energy: ‘Finland’s four nuclear reactors operate at among the world’s highest utilisation rates, and supply 26% of its electricity, (The Economist 15th April 2017, p.52).